Ferdinand Sinaga: Persis Solo

-In 2021, Ferdinand signed a contract with Indonesian Liga 2 club Persis Solo.
-He was transferred from Persib Bandung.
+On 25 June 2021, Sinaga signed a contract with Indonesian Liga 2 club Persis Solo, he was transferred from Persib Bandung.
 He made his league debut on 5 October against Persijap Jepara at the Manahan Stadium, Surakarta.
-On 22 December 2021, Ferdinand scored his first goal for Persis against Persiba Balikpapan at the Pakansari Stadium, Cibinong.
+On 23 November, Sinaga scored his first goal for Persis in a 1–3 win over Hizbul Wathan.
+On 22 December, Sinaga scored a brace for the club in a 2–0 victory over Persiba Balikpapan, with his two goals, he led Persis Solo to qualify for the 2021–22 Liga 2 semi-final as Group X runner-up.